 Professor of Psychology

-In collaboration with Dr. Elizabeth MacDougall of the Psychology Dept. and Hospice of Frederick, MD, they are in the process of analyzing the factor validity and reliability of a clinical Palliative Care Death and Dying Concerns Scale (PCDDCS) they have created for individuals receiving hospice and palliative care services.
+In collaboration with Dr. Elizabeth MacDougall of the Psychology Dept., Hospice of Frederick, MD, and the James M. Stockman Cancer Institute, they are in the process of creating a Palliative Care Death and Dying Concerns Scale to measure death anxiety and acceptance in clinical populations.

-In collaboration with Dr. Randolph Ford, director of the Data Analytics Ph.D. program at Harrisburg University, they have been using a novel natural language processing tool to analyze and identify how ineffective n-gram analyses are in our understanding of language.
+In collaboration with Dr. Randolph Ford, director of the Data Analytics Ph.D. program at Harrisburg University, they have also been using a novel natural language processing tool to analyze multiple written and oral language corpora.

 - Stetten Post-doctoral Fellow in the History of Biomedical Sciences, Office of NIH History (Public History)

 - Ph.D., University of New Hampshire (History of Psychology)